Early results returned in Clark County Family Court races

 Department X

 Attorney Heidi Almase and Jim Davis were tied Tuesday night, each securing 50 percent of the vote.
-Almase has more than 20 years of experience as an attorney, although she only has focused on family law in the last two years, while Davis has been practicing family law since he graduated from UNLV’s Boyd Law School 15 years ago.
+Almase has more than 20 years of experience as an attorney, but she has focused on family law only in the past two years, while Davis has been practicing family law since he graduated from UNLV’s Boyd Law School 15 years ago.

 Department Z